This article originally appeared on VICE Canada.

 If someone uses their Twitter primarily for their professional life, it might not be the best way to flirt with them.

 If you’re trying to get a date with a woman by connecting with her on a career-oriented social media platform specifically, you might be a supremely sexist asshole.
-Think for a second about the issues women have historically had in the workforce—the wage gap, sexual harassment, etc.—and if you really want to be that dude.
-Considering the optics, I’m guessing that’s a no.
+Think for a second about the issues women have historically had in the workforce—the wage gap, sexual harassment, etc.—and if you really want to be that dude, consider the optics...
+I’m guessing that’s a no.

 If you’re a power couple, there’s no problem with connecting with your significant other on this network.

 Just realize that if you forget to remove an ex as a connection after your power couple phase, they might show up in your feed with a fancy new job and make you feel like shit.
-Upon messy breakup that leaves no possibility of friendship, disconnect.
+Upon a messy break up, this will leave no possibility of friendship, so disconnect.

 Instagram stories replaced Snapchat for some, with the exception of filter options.
 But, here’s a few guidelines anyway.